-English As an Additional Language (EAL)
+English as an Additional Language (EAL)

-Parents are welcome to arrange a meeting with our EAL specialists to ask further questions about the EAL programme and their child’s progress.
+Parents are welcome to arrange a meeting with our EAL specialists to ask further questions about the programme and their child’s progress.